makusets/esphome-toshiba-ab-debugger/README.md

 ESPHome component to integrate with Toshiba Air Conditioners via AB line protocol

+This project implements functions to decode Toshiba AB protocol from indoor units to wired controllers and provides a hardware design to communicate.

+In particular, this project has been tested with remote control unit RBC-AMT32E and RBC-AMT54E and central unit RAV-SM1103DT-A but should work with other models

+using the AB protocol.

-Requires reader & writer circuit for the AB line: https://github.com/issalig/toshiba_air_cond
+Requires reader & writer circuit to interface with the AB line, connected to the remote AB ports.

 ## To install, add or modify these sections in your esphome device yaml file